let4be/crusty/main/README.md

 additionally

-- study [config file](./main/config.yaml) and adapt to your needs, there are sensible defaults for a 100mbit channel, if you have more/less bandwidth or poor cpu you might need to adjust `concurrency_profile`
+- study [config file](./main/config.yaml) and adapt to your needs, there are sensible defaults for a 100mbit channel, if you have more/less bandwidth/cpu you might need to adjust `concurrency_profile`

 - to stop background run and _retain_ crawling data `docker-compose down`